 Prescribed identifying information

-Authorised implanters must ensure that the following information is obtained from animal owners and supplied to a licensed registry within two days of implanting a microchip into a cat, dog or horse.
+Authorised implanters must obtain the following prescribed identifying information from animal owners and supply this information to a licensed registry within 2 days of implanting a microchip into a cat, dog or horse.

 - address at which animal is kept

 - colour of the animal

 - if a dog, whether it is a declared dog (dangerous, restricted breed or menacing)